i2mint/stream2py/things_you_can_do.md

 so you get an idea of what stream2py is designed for, and get inspiration for other things to do.

+# Stream iterator

+From a stream get:
+- An object that behaves like an (unbounded) iterator, fed by a stream.
+- An object that behaves like an (unbounded) list, but without access to stuff that's not in the buffer anymore.
+- An object that behaves like an (unbounded) list, with access to all the data since the stream was turned on -- sourcing the data from the buffer if present, or from stored data if not.

 # Get audio segments when ever I chose

 In a nutshell: